ChubbaChox/UniApplicationGame/README.md

 I still had to scale back on multiple ideas, I did want more than two separate enemy lists however I am not sure how I would do so without making my combat system script triple in its current size.
 I am also embarrassed to admit I had several avoidable set backs where my work would become corrupted.
 The first instance was early on and was from me miss saving and breaking the pathway, more recently I started my PC up and was faced with the dreaded blue screen.
 I was able to pull what I needed onto a external HDD but still lost some progress.
 This made me paranoid to the point where I would create a back up of my project before starting for the day, and another when I was halfway through the day.
 I also created prototype projects where I would make a copy of my current work, and test new ideas on it before implementing onto my current build.

 If you have not done so yet, the game can be played via a link on my UCAS submission.
+I have also attached 2 images showing a bug from me exporting my game to be played via website.
+For some reason when played via HTML5 some of my buildings lose their texture and barriers allowing the player to escape parts of the map and makes buildings look a bit broken.

 Please enjoy.